|

 KnightQuest began as a vision of John Nelson to create a

-written by John Nelson, John Heng, and Bob Davis.
-Eamon II shows many of the
+II, written by John Nelson, John Heng, and Bob Davis.
+Eamon II shows

-features and commands of the later-to-come version 6 Eamon, but lacks the
+many of the features and commands of the later-to-come version 6 Eamon,

-accommodates 5 personal weapons instead of the usual 4 of the Main Hall.
-It has
+5 personal weapons instead of the usual 4 of the Main Hall.

-a total of 7 artifact types, including Shield, Healing, Light, & Shovel.
-There
+It has a total of 7 artifact types, including Shield, Healing, Light,

-attribute.
-It runs VERY slowly and is an incredible memory hog.
-This situation
+runs VERY slowly and is an incredible memory hog.
+This

 Eamon II Main Hall